mohitsinghs/mohitsinghs.github.io/_content/code/hello.md

 ## Tech Stack

 This blog is built with Next, since that's what I use for most of the sites, along with some custom code to make Next work as blogging platform.
 Styles are from TailwindCSS which I love and hate at the same time.
-I'm also working on a lightweight CMS connected with GitHub.
-There is Netlify CMS and at some point, I tried it, but it misses a lot of features ( NLP powered suggestions for example ) that I'll be integrating.